-(a) The Vice President shall make arrangements for all regular and special elections for membership to the Honor Council.

-(b) The Vice President shall assist the President in performing administrative and public relations duties.

-(c) The Vice President shall identify, organize, train and coordinate a group of students, faculty and staff to act as neutral Ombudsmen.
+- a.
+The Vice President shall make arrangements for all regular and special elections for membership to the Honor Council. - b.
+The Vice President shall assist the President in performing administrative and public relations duties. - c.
+The Vice President shall, in association with the Faculty Observer, act as liaison between the Honor Council and the Faculty and Staff. - d.
+The Vice President shall identify, organize, train and coordinate a group of faculty and staff to act as neutral Ombudsmen.